jasongaylord/JasonGaylord.com/_posts/2018/2018-10-18-securing-your-website-for-free.md

 - Let’s Encrypt

 {% include info-notice.html %}
-**Note:** It is recommended that to be a global administrator in Azure or other role with elevated privileges to properly create the service principal account and role.
+<strong>Note:</strong> It is recommended that to be a global administrator in Azure or other role with elevated privileges to properly create the service principal account and role.
 {% include end-notice.html %}

 In addition, you do not have to be a developer to complete this.
 The average Azure user will most likely complete these tasks in 20 minutes.